intel/ai-reference-models/quickstart/image_recognition/tensorflow/resnet50v1_5/training/cpu/README_SPR_DEV_CAT.md

    <tbody>
       <tr>
          <td>training.sh</td>
-         <td>Uses mpirun to execute 1 process per socket with a batch size of 1024 for the specified precision (fp32 or bfloat16 or bfloat32).
+         <td>Uses mpirun to execute 1 process per socket with a batch size of 1024 for the specified precision (fp32 or bfloat16 or bfloat32 or fp16).
 Checkpoint files and logs for each instance are saved to the output directory.</td>
       </tr>
    </tbody>
 </table>